 One of the Longest Excavations

-Richard Freund, Director of the Greenberg Center for Judaic Studies at the University of Hartford told attendees that, “This season will be the 23rd year of our excavation at Bethsaida”.
-In another two years the site will become one of the longest running excavations in Israel.
+Richard Freund, Director of the Greenberg Center for Judaic Studies at the University of Hartford told attendees, “This season will be the 23rd year of our excavation at Bethsaida”.
+In another two years, the site will become one of the longest-running excavations in Israel.
 It has already produced material for three volumes and a fourth is currently in development.

 Daily Life in Biblical Times

 A highlight of the conference was a keynote presentation by Oded Borowski, who founded the Department of Near Eastern and Judaic Languages and Literature at Emory University and holds other academic positions alongside this.

 His speech related to the findings from east and west of the Jordan River and was entitled, “Daily Life in Biblical Times”.

 Borowski initially talked about the Biblical diet, quoting from the Deuteronomy, “a land with wheat and barley, vines and fig trees, pomegranates, olive oil and honey,”